-Honorary appointees and visitors ownership of intellectual property
+Honorary appointee and visitor ownership of intellectual property

 Understand the intellectual property ownership rights created by University of Melbourne honourees and visitors

-In relation to honorary appointees and visitors, the University only asserts ownership of IP which is 'teaching material' or the subject of 'specified agreements'.
-However, honorary appointees and visitors have a responsibility to identify, disclose, protect, manage and, where appropriate, be involved in the commercialisation of IP.
+In relation to honorary appointees and visitors, the University of Melbourne only asserts ownership of IP that is considered 'teaching material' or IP created that is the subject of 'specified agreements'.
+Honorary appointees and visitors to the University have the same responsibility as University staff to identify, disclose, protect, manage and, where appropriate, be involved in the commercialisation of IP.